-I want to be clear but I haven’t always been a runner.
+I haven’t always been a runner.
+In fact until 2011, I hated running.
 I never ran in middle or high school.
-In early college I ran on the swim off season..twice.
+In the first two years of college I ran twice.
 Running never came naturally to me and seeing 10 year olds throwing down 6 minute miles blows my mind.

 Let’s begin a journey shall we?

-In middle school I was overweight, pudgy, awkward and well couldn’t run.
+In middle school I was overweight, pudgy, awkward and couldn’t run.

 So middle and high school running went something like that until 11th grade when we didn’t have to go to gym class anymore.

-To summarize, my running consisted of preying to the high heavens that I would pass gym class and not having to retake the mile test.
+To summarize, my running consisted of preying to the high heavens that I would pass gym class and not retaking the mile test.
 Then I graduated high school in 2008 and that was that.

 For the first year of college I ran two times.
 One was to impress the (male members) of the swim team because they were hosting an optional practice that consisted of running.
 Why the hell I thought that was a good idea was beyond me..it’s not like I could run.